New Relic offers a variety of APIs and SDKs you can use to:

 To use APIs and SDKs, as well as the rest of our observability platform, join the New Relic family!
 Sign up to create your free account in only a few seconds.
 Then ingest up to 100GB of data for free each month.
 Forever.

-NerdGraph is New Relic's GraphQL API, an efficient and flexible query language that lets you request exactly the data you need, without over-fetching or under-fetching.
-While typical REST APIs require loading from multiple URLs, NerdGraph calls get all the data you need in a single request.
-NerdGraph also makes it easier to evolve APIs over time and enables powerful developer tools.
+NerdGraph is New Relic's GraphQL-format API, an efficient and flexible query language that lets you request exactly the data you need, without over-fetching or under-fetching.
+NerdGraph is the preferred API for querying New Relic data and making a range of feature configurations.

 New Relic capabilities, like APM, infrastructure monitoring, or alerts, are often used together, and sometimes they overlap in functionality.
 This is why multiple APIs may be relevant to each area.
 Some API functionality will depend on your access to features and data.

 To learn more about different API key types, see Understand New Relic API keys.

 We offer several APIs that allow you to get our core data types (metrics, logs, traces, and events) into New Relic without the use of an installed agent.

 Send distributed tracing data to New Relic.